Golden Krust: Menu

 Their restaurants serve mildly spicy, and hot, Jamaican patties, jerk chicken and fish, dumplings, steamed yams, and curried meat dishes.
 Items served include callaloo (Caribbean greens) and ackee.

 In 1998 the company produced 25 million flaky burnt-orange patties on assembly lines at its main facility.
 The restaurants do a lot of take-out business, as the patties are portable, and also distributes to supermarkets in 30 states.
 Offerings include beef patty, vegetable patty, spicy beef and cheese patty, soy patty, oxtail, curried goat, brown stew chicken, roti filled with curried meat or vegetables, and "coco" bread.

 West Indian community

-The eateries are a drawn to the West Indian community.
+The eateries are a draw to the West Indian community.
 Many of its original franchises were opened by nurses, and many are opened near hospitals where many workers are West Indian with Caribbean heritage.
 Core customers come from Jamaica, Guyana, Trinidad and Tobago, Barbados, Haiti, The Bahamas, St. Lucia, and Grenada.

 The chain started out serving Caribbean immigrants, but customers now includes Americans and immigrants of all national ancestries.
 The type of food served is "becoming more and more familiar to all Americans thanks to holidays taken in Aruba, Jamaica, or Trinidad and Tobago, or through meeting at work people from these islands and others."
 By 2009, there were plans to open an additional 250 stores over the next five years in the U.S., Europe, Canada, and the Caribbean.